TForth4/csci-373-fall-2022/README.md

 ### Coursework

-**Homework (40%):** There will be weekly homework assignments, typically assigned on Monday and due the following Monday.
+**Homework (40%):** There will be weekly homework assignments, typically assigned on Monday and due the following Monday (though there will be exceptions).
 Be advised: some homeworks are rather substantial.
 Doing the homeworks is a crucial part of learning the material.

 **Projects (30%, 10% each):** There will be three projects during the course.
 Each project is weighted equally and addresses one module of the course.
 In other words, there will be one